Mille Bornes: Legal actions

 Whenever a safety is played, the same player draws another card immediately and plays again.
 It is possible to play consecutive safeties on one turn, each time drawing a card before playing again.
 Playing a safety may be done either to prevent or correct a corresponding hazard.
 In either case, once the safety is played, it prevents opponents from using the remedied hazard against that player (or team) for the remainder of the hand.
 When the safety is played preventively, it is placed in the conventional (portrait) orientation.
 Unless the player (or team) also has played the Right of Way safety, a Roll must still be played before any distance cards.

 If the player (or team) that was attacked by a hazard is holding the corresponding safety, they may immediately play it (before drawing a card), regardless of whether or not it is their turn, and declare a coup-fourré.
 The safety is laid down horizontally in the safety area, and the hazard card that was played is removed to the discard pile.
 As required, the player who played the safety draws a new card and takes their normal turn (draw and play/discard), skipping all players between the attacker and the safety player.
 If the attacked player (or team) had the Roll card on top of their battle pile, since the hazard was removed by the coup-fourré action, the Roll card is exposed again and the attacked player (or team) may play a distance card.

 The Right of Way/Emergency safety card remedies and protects against both Stop and Speed Limit hazards.
-If a player uses this safety, he/she need not play a Roll card in order to get moving again; any Stop or Speed Limit cards showing in the battle/speed areas are moved to the discard pile.
-The player is still vulnerable to any hazard for which he/she has not yet played a safety; however, after remedying it, he/she can begin to play distance cards again without using a Roll card first.
+If a player uses this safety, they need not play a Roll card in order to get moving again; any Stop or Speed Limit cards showing in the battle/speed areas are moved to the discard pile.
+The player is still vulnerable to any hazard for which they have not yet played a safety; however, after remedying it, they can begin to play distance cards again without using a Roll card first.

 If an uncorrected hazard is revealed in the battle area due to the Right of Way or a coup-fourré being played, and the corresponding safety is not in effect, the hazard must be corrected (and a Roll played, if necessary) in order to start moving again.
 Players may always discard, even if they have a legal play available.
 A player who has no playable cards must discard.
 All discards are considered dead and may not be used or touched for the remainder of the hand.